Pediatric Primary Care Nurse Practitioner

 Course Progression Policy

-The credits needed to complete the post masters advanced certificate program reflect state and national requirements for certification, as well as national trends.
-The credits reflect the precepted clinical hours necessary to complete the post masters program.
+The credits needed to complete the Advanced Certificate Program reflect state and national requirements for certification, as well as national trends.
+The credits reflect the precepted clinical hours necessary to complete the Advanced Certificate program.

 Gainful Employment Disclosure Information